Day 39 - 18/10

 a statement is automatically closed at the end of a line

-allow to break a statement into two lines except for
+allow to break a statement into two lines except for return

 Js doesnt support array with named index, just numbered index